PhD Degree Requirements

 The committee members are those who have expertise in and inform the student's area of research, serve as a reader of the thesis, prospectus, or dissertation, and vote on the outcome of the proposal defense/final exam.
 The committee chair is a member of the Graduate Faculty who leads the committee for the defense of the prospectus or PhD final exam (dissertation).
 In some cases, there is a committee co-chair who co-leads the committee.
 The committee chair may or may not be the same individual as the principal research adviser.
 A minimum of three individuals must serve on the final exam committee.
 At least two members of this committee, including the chair, must be members of the Northwestern University Graduate Faculty.

-All Northwestern University graduate students, must fulfill a set of requirements regarding
+All Northwestern University PhD students must fulfill a set of requirements regarding:

 A student who enters a doctoral program must successfully complete at least nine quality letter-graded courses (ABC, not P/NP or S/U) authorized for graduate credit.
 Students must maintain a 3.0 cumulative GPA.
 The Graduate School does not accept transfer credit in lieu of the nine letter-graded minimum course requirement.